La Llorona

+La Llorona ([la ʝoˈɾona]; 'the Crying Woman, the Weeping Woman, the Wailer') is a vengeful ghost in Hispanic American folklore who is said to roam near bodies of water mourning her children whom she drowned in a jealous rage after discovering her husband was unfaithful to her.
+Whoever hears her crying either suffers misfortune or death and their life becomes unsuccessful in every field.

 Origins

-Early colonial times provided evidence that the lore is pre-Hispanic, originating in the central highlands.
-However, La Llorona is most commonly associated with the colonial era and the dynamic between Spanish conquistadores and indigenous women.
-The most common lore about La Llorona includes her initially being an Indigenous woman who murdered her own children, which she bore from a wealthy Spaniard, after he abandoned her.
-The villainous qualities of La Llorona, including infanticide and the murdering of one's own blood is assumed to be connected to the narrative surrounding Doña Marina, also known as La Malinche, or Maltinzin in her original nomenclature.
-Today, the lore of La Llorona is well known in Mexico and the Southwestern United States.
+Known for being Malintzin in her original nomenclature, today, the lore of La Llorona is well known in Mexico and the southwestern United States.

 The earliest documentation of La Llorona is traced back to 1550 in Mexico City.
 But there are theories about her story being connected to specific Aztec mythological creation stories.
 "The Hungry Woman" includes a wailing woman constantly crying for food, which has been compared to La Llorona's signature nocturnal wailing for her children.
-The motherly nature of La Llorona's tragedy has been compared to Chihuacoatl, an Aztec goddess deity of motherhood.
-Her seeking of children to keep for herself is significantly compared to Coatlicue, known as "Our Lady Mother" or Tonantsi (who's also comparable to the Virgen de Guadalupe, another significant mother figure in Mexican-culture), also a monster that devours filth or sin.
+The motherly nature of La Llorona's tragedy has been compared to Cihuacoatl, an Aztec goddess deity of motherhood.
+Her seeking of children to keep for herself is significantly compared to Coatlicue, known as "Our Lady Mother" or Tonantzin (who's also comparable to the Virgen de Guadalupe, another significant mother figure in Mexican culture), also a monster that devours filth or sin.
+She was in rage so much that she drowned her children and then was so sad that she drowned herself and now is called the weeping woman.

 The legend of La Llorona is traditionally told throughout Mexico, Central America and northern South America.